-The conductivity of intrinsic semiconductor is not so good to use them for making electronic devices.
-To increase the conductivity of intrinsic semiconductor, some impurities are added.
-This process of adding impurities of intrinsic semiconductor is called doping.
+The conductivity of an intrinsic semiconductor is not so good to use them for making electronic devices.
+To increase the conductivity of intrinsic semiconductors, some impurities are added.
+This process of adding impurities of an intrinsic semiconductor is called doping.
 The doping is of two types:

 - Accepter Doping

 - Donor Doping